StevenWilliams198318/0x00-cyfrin_foundry_fundamentals/0-foundry_simple_storage_f25/README.md

 ## NOTE:

-### ZKsync's Founddry is fork from the vanilla foundry.
+### ZKsync's Foundry is fork from the vanilla foundry.

 If you want to leaern about deployment on zksync, please refer to the following link: